surma/surma.dev/content/things/c-to-webassembly.md

 }
 ```

 The `sum()` function is hopefully straight forward.
 The more interesting question is how we can pass an array from JavaScript to WebAssembly — after all, WebAssembly only understands numbers.
-The general idea is to use `malloc()` _from JavaScript_ to allocate a chunk of memory, copy the values into that chunk and pass the address (a number)! to _where_ the array is located:
+The general idea is to use `malloc()` _from JavaScript_ to allocate a chunk of memory, copy the values into that chunk and pass the address (a number!) to _where_ the array is located:

 ```html
 <!DOCTYPE html>